Julie Story Byerley: Awards

-Byerley was inducted into the Phi Beta Kappa Society at Rhodes College in 1992.
+Byerley was inducted into Phi Beta Kappa society at Rhodes College in 1992.

 While attending the Duke University School of Medicine, Byerley earned the Eva J. Salber Award in 1997 for her teen parenting needs assessment project.
 She also earned the 1998 Delta Omega Student Service Award from the University of North Carolina at Chapel Hill School of Public Health for her presentation of “Epidemiology of Teen Parenting and Teen Parenting Needs Assessment Data”.

 As a resident, Byerley was selected by the UNC medical students as the “Outstanding Teaching Resident” in 2000.

 On beginning her career in academic medicine at UNC, she was a participant in the UNC School of Medicine Teaching Scholars Program in 2003 and 2004.
 In 2005, Byerley was a preceptor inductee to the Eugene Mayer Community Service Honor Society.
 Byerley was selected by the Chair of Pediatrics for the “Excellence in Teaching Award” from 2003 to 2006.
 The third and fourth year medical students chose her for the “Sun Trust Banks Excellence in Teaching Award” in 2006.

 The American Academy of Pediatrics has awarded Byerley two Special Achievement Awards.
 The first was in 2006 for “successfully nurturing medical student interest in pediatric careers” and the second was in 2008 for her work in organizing chapter interest groups for young physicians and medical students.

 In 2007, she was selected as a participant for the Association of American Medical Colleges Early Career Women Faculty Professional Development Seminar.
 The American Academy of Pediatrics selected Byerley as a participant in the 2008 Legislative Conference.
 In 2009 she participated in both the Academic Pediatric Association Leadership Development Seminar and the UNC Healthcare Program in Leadership Development Course.